 This month, you’re also probably getting better acquainted with your twin babies — their kicks, bumps, and pokes may give you a glimpse of their personalities before you even meet them for the first time.

-Read on for more about your precious babies and your pregnancy at 6 months.
+Read more about your precious babies and your pregnancy at 6 months.

-Your babies’ skeletons are getting harder and their skin, which was once wrinkly, is becoming smoother.
+Your babies’ skeletons are getting harder, and their skin, which was once wrinkly, is becoming smoother.
 Their faces are almost fully formed.
-Their wee little noses are already working, and they’re practicing breathing and are now able to pick up scents.
+Their wee little noses are already working, and they’re practicing breathing and can now pick up scents.
 They have eyelashes and eyebrows.
 Their eyes are open, and they’ll now be able to see each other for the first time.

 At 6 months, your little ones’ brains are maturing quickly, their reflexes are developing, and their senses are advancing.
 Their reproductive organs are also growing.
-If you have a boy (or boys), his testicles are descending towards the scrotum.
-If you have a girl (or girls), her clitoris will be sticking out.
+If you have a boy (or boys), his testicles descend toward the scrotum.
+If you have a girl (or girls), her clitoris will stick out.
 Later on, the labia will grow enough to cover it up.

 At this stage of your pregnancy, your babies are starting to feel cramped.
 Aside from the fact that they’re growing so quickly, their amniotic sac (or sacs) now have almost a liter of amniotic fluid each.
 This amount will start to decrease as the babies get bigger and bigger.

-At your last visit, your doctor must have recommended that you start doing kick counts to ensure that your twins’ level of activity is consistent from day to day.
+At your last visit, your doctor must have recommended that you start doing kick counts to ensure that your twins’ activity level is consistent daily.
 This helps reassure you that the babies are doing well inside your belly.

 If you’re worried that your babies haven’t been moving as much, try drinking some cold water or getting a nice belly rub from your partner to see if the two will wake up.
 If none of these gets them to start moving, call your doctor and have things checked out.

-Your babies have really plumped up, which means there’s more pressure than ever on your internal organs.
+Your babies have plumped up, which means more pressure than ever on your internal organs.
 Ouch!
 Here are the other twin pregnancy symptoms you’re feeling this month:

-Your twins are getting bigger and growing really quickly now.
-After this month, all they need is more time to develop and they’re ready to come out in the world.
+Your twins are getting bigger and growing quickly now.
+After this month, they need more time to develop, ready to come out to the world.

-At your next scan, you’ll notice that your babies have become super energetic.
-By 29 weeks, the twins are separated by a thin membrane, and they’ve filled up most of the space available for them.
+You’ll notice that your babies have become super energetic at your following scan.
+By 29 weeks, the twins are separated by a thin membrane, filling up most of the space available.

 This is the perfect time to:

 How are you feeling, momma?
 At 6 months pregnant with twins, you’re more than halfway through the journey.
-It’s just a matter of time before you finally meet the two little humans you’ve been growing all this time.
+It’s just a matter of time before you finally meet the two little humans you’ve been growing.
 Slow down a bit and get some extra pampering this month.
 You’ve earned it!